Can Ozempic Be Used To Treat Addiction?

 Addiction Treatment Options Similar To Ozempic

 Medication-assisted treatment (MAT) is not a new form of treatment in drug and alcohol rehab programs.
-There are several effective pharmaceuticals on the market that help people in recovery.
+Several effective pharmaceuticals are available that support individuals in recovery.

-These medicines are primarily used to help people recovering from alcohol or opioid abuse.
+These medicines are primarily used to help people recovering from alcohol or opioid use disorder.
 There are not yet medications for treating addictions to stimulants, hallucinogens, cannabis, or similar substances.

 MAT options include: